 Exercise can increase bone mass, maintain strong bones for life, reduce risk of falls, and increase postural stability.
 To decrease risk of bone loss:

 - Eat a balanced diet with plenty of calcium and vitamin D

 - Maintain a physically active lifestyle

-- At Austin Preferred Spine and Sports Rehab, our physical therapists develop an Osteoporosis Treatment Program, which is a personal exercise and wellness program according to age, risk factors, and fitness level.
+- At Austin Preferred Integrative Medicine, our physical therapists develop an Osteoporosis Treatment Program, which is a personal exercise and wellness program according to age, risk factors, and fitness level.
 We also provide treatment to restore and maximize function after a fracture.